KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Command group for provider operations.

       This group of commands provides commands to query the providers defined by entries in the targets database.
-This includes commands like ping, get basic info, get namespace info, get profile information. for individual providers.
+This includes subcommands like ping, get basic info, get namespace info, get profile information. for individual providers.

       It differs from the explore group in that it provides tools to process individual providers in the database rather than try to explore the entire set of providers.
+It also allows many more operations against the individual provider.

     Options:
       -h, --help  Show this message and exit.